CARROT CAKE PROTEIN DONUTS (VEGAN)

 Protein recommendations

 Feel free to use any vegan protein powder you like, such as soy isolate, rice protein, or a vegan protein blend.
-You should also be able to substitute whey concentrate, casein, or a whey-casein blend (not whey isolate).
+You *might* also be able to substitute whey concentrate, casein, or a whey-casein blend (not whey isolate).
 If you use something other than pea protein, you’ll need to adjust the amount of milk (or water) to get a thick dough.
 The dough should be thick enough to “pipe” into a circle on a baking sheet, or into a donut pan if you have one.

 Flour substitutions

 For flour, I used a gluten-free baking flour combined with coconut flour to lower the carbs.
 You can substitute the gluten-free baking flour for all-purpose flour, brown rice flour, cake flour, cassava flour (Paleo), oat flour (oats blended into flour), sorghum flour, spelt flour, tiger nut flour or whole wheat pastry flour.
 You can also substitute the coconut flour for twice as much of any of the aforementioned flours.
-However, I do NOT recommend substituting the gluten-free baking flour for almond flour, coconut flour or garbanzo bean (chickpea) flour because the baking properties are too different.
+However, I do NOT recommend substituting almond flour, coconut flour or garbanzo bean (chickpea) flour because the baking properties are too different.

 Sweetener substitutions

-I used two different sweeteners in these carrot cake protein donuts.
-For the donut itself, I used a monk fruit brown sugar alternative.
-I just love the hint of brown sugar flavor!
-You can use any reduced-calorie brown sugar alternative, like Lakanto Golden, Sukrin Gold, Swerve Brown, or Truvia Brown Sugar (use half as much for Truvia).
+With that said, feel free to use any sugar-free brown sugar alternative that measures like sugar.
 Baking stevia, granulated erythritol, granulated monk fruit, or a granulated sugar like coconut sugar will also work.
 If using stevia extract or drops, please refer to the brand-specific conversion chart.

 Other substitutions